NicoloToscani/edge-sentron/README.md

 |  Error_Code_Desc                   | WString               | Modbus TCP/IP error code description |
 | Polling_Timestamp                  | WString               | Last received data                 |

+### Device type
+It's possible select the model of the installed device with *Device_Type* parameter:

 ## How to use
 In order for the application to work, the following steps must be followed:
 - Start **edge-sentron** from *Edge Management*